openhab/openhab-js/README.md

 ### Event Object

-**NOTE**: Note that `event` object is different in UI based rules and File based rules!
+**NOTE**: Note that `event` object is different in UI based rules and file based rules!
 This section is only valid for UI based rules.
+If you use file based rules, refer to [file based rules event object documentation](#event-object-1).

 When you use "Item event" as trigger (i.e. "[item] received a command", "[item] was updated", "[item] changed"), there is additional context available for the action in a variable called `event`.